 Breastfeeding is natural, but that doesn't mean it always comes easily.
-Many (expectant) mothers have questions: When do you start pumping?
+Many (expecting) mothers have questions: When do you start pumping?
 Which breast pump is right for me?
 What if it hurts or doesn't work?
 In this comprehensive guide, we'll take you step-by-step from pregnancy to the first few months with your baby.

 Preparing for breastfeeding during pregnancy